OpenDevEd/zenodo-cli/README.md

 ```
 npm install -g zenodo-cli
 ```
+See https://www.npmjs.com/package/zenodo-cli.
 You can then use `zenodo-cli` at the commandline as follows
 ```
 zenodo-cli --help
 ```